cqmu-lq/CrossFuse-XGBoost/README.md

 ## Data Availability
 The data used in this study, along with the software code, are made available in this repository to ensure transparency and reproducibility of the findings.
 The following files are included:

-1. **src/data**: The dataset used for training and evaluation.
+1. **src/data**: The dataset used for training and external validation sets.
 Each row represents a compound with its associated features and the maximum daily recommended dose.

 2. **src/code**: The Python code for implementing the CrossFuse-XGBoost method and performing the prediction.